ARE YOUR B2B LEAD GENERATIONS FALLING FLAT?

 This makes perfect sense: it’s unrealistic to think that the very first time someone sees your brand as part of a lead generation campaign, they will take notice, do the needed research, recognize your value and contact a salesperson.
 You need frequent, cumulative exposure to create interest.
 And even if a prospect ends up registering for a webinar or downloading a whitepaper, it may still take multiple touches to nurture that lead.
 This is when brand awareness becomes particularly valuable.

-BRAND AWARENESS AND DEMAND GEN: A WINNING COMBINATION
+BRAND AWARENESS AND DEMAND GENERATION: A WINNING COMBINATION

 Studies have shown that B2B buyers are often more than halfway through the buying process before they even reach out to a salesperson.
 And that’s especially true in today’s pandemic-influenced world, which increasingly revolves around remote work and digital interactions with B2B brands.